199911/hls-video-sharing/PITCHME.md

     - "Seed" of the video delivery
     - Transcode the video to flv
 - Edge stream server: Repeater of the origin stream server
-    - Edge stream server ~= content delievery network
+    - Edge stream server is similar to content delievery network
 - Require adobe flash player to play video in flv format

 +++